 These exercises are useful whatever your age and ability, allowing for a wide range of intensity depending on your use of weights and number of repetitions and sets.
 If you're young and active and away from the gym, most of these can be performed anywhere and without equipment.

 While exercising regularly, you also need to take account of other factors that impact your bone health; consuming nutritious foods and taking supplements as needed to account for any deficiencies in your diet.
+Here are 6 tips to keep your bones healthy.

 What is your favorite exercise to keep your bones healthy?
 Let us know in the comment section.